-SAPT Block Grant funded treatment programs that serve injection drug users must keep the State informed about their admissions capacity.
+SAPT Block Grant funded treatment programs that serve persons who inject drugs must keep the State informed about their admissions capacity.
 This allows the State to monitor whether individuals are placed into treatment in a timely manner or provided with interim services if an opening is temporarily unavailable.